rizveehasan19/Vantage-Gadgets-Executive-Profitability-Dashboard/README.md

 UI/UX Design: Dark-mode "SaaS" aesthetic using a Slate/Indigo color palette (#1E293B, #6366F1).

 Logic: Complex DAX-style Excel formulas for conditional insight generation and performance tiering.

+📈 Insights Summary

+By analyzing the performance of 15+ SKUs, this tool identified that stopping ads on just 4 "Money Pit" SKUs (such as GENERIC-GADGET-6 and -7) would save the business approximately $18,928 per month.

+Author: Md Rizvee Hasan Linkedin: https://www.linkedin.com/in/rizveehasan19/

+License: MIT